iArcanic/plcs-cw1/reflective-report.md

 authSystem.login(username, password);
 ```

-It first makes sure the `password` parameter is of the required length requirement, meaning that any bad or malicious data does not get sent to the authentication system.
+It first makes sure the `password` parameter is of the required length requirement, meaning that any malicious data does not get sent to authentication.
 It then checks for `null` or empty to prevent any null exception errors with the backend authentication system.
 Furthermore, it enforces client-side password checks before reaching the necessary authentication logic.
-This programming practice always has the underlying assumption that user inputs are inherently malicious to always break the system.
+This programming practice always has the underlying assumption that user inputs are always out to break the system.

 ## 3.2 Example 2 – parameterised SQL statements